hypothesis/h/docs/developing/administration.rst

 .. code-block:: bash

-  tox -e py36-dev -- sh bin/hypothesis --dev user admin <username>
+  tox -qe dev -- sh bin/hypothesis --dev user admin <username>

 When this user signs in they can now access the administration panel at ``/admin``.
 The administration panel has options for managing users and optional